microbiomedata/metadata-for-user-facility-template-transformations/README.md

 - [Python](https://www.python.org/downloads/) 3.12 or higher
 - An [NMDC user account](https://data.microbiomedata.org/) with an API access token

+> To create an NMDC user account you will need to sign up at the above link by clicking on the 'ORCID LOGIN' button/link at the top right corner of the NMDC site, and signing in appropriately with your ORCID credentials

 **Setting up your API access token**

 This is required for running the examples in the [Usage](#usage) section below (after going through all the [Installation](#installation) steps).